 In this topic:

-When barbecuing or roasting meat in the WSM over indirect heat, the water pan is suspended by the four grill straps at the bottom of the middle cooking section, as shown in Photo 1.
+The water pan is suspended by the four grill straps at the bottom of the middle cooking section, as shown in Photo 1.

 Some people like to use the larger Brinkman charcoal pan, not only for its larger water capacity, but because it sits more securely on the four grill straps.
 See Water Pan Modifications for details.